-Nothing is more frustrating than an ice maker that's not working, especially in summer months when you'd like nothing more than an ice cold glass of water or lemonade!
-Perhaps you're having an outdoor barbecue with friends or neighbors, or guests are coming for dinner over the weekend.
+Nothing is more frustrating than an ice maker that's not working, especially in summer when you'd like nothing more than an ice-cold glass of water or lemonade!
+Perhaps you're having a barbecue with friends or hosting a dinner over the weekend.
 Even if there’s nothing special going on, you need your ice maker to work.
-What could possibly be the problem and is there anything you can do?
-At Mr. Appliance we have some hints on how to get your ice maker to make more ice.

 If your ice maker stopped working, the first thing you need to do is make sure it's on.
-On most models the power switch is located either on the ice maker itself, or the wall of the freezer.
-Some also have a wire feeler arm rather than an on/off switch.
-When the feeler arm is in the down position, it is on.
+On most models, the power switch is located on either the ice maker itself or the wall of the freezer.
+Some have a wire feeler arm rather than an on/off switch.
+When the feeler arm is in the down position, the ice maker is on.

 Once you're sure the ice maker is on, follow these ice maker troubleshooting steps:

-- Make sure the water supply to the freezer is turned on and that the line isn't obstructed.
+- Make sure the water supply to the freezer or the unit is turned on and that the line isn't obstructed.

 - Check to make sure the line isn't frozen.

-- If your unit has one, replace the water filter.
+- If your unit has a water filter, replace it.

-- If you’re troubleshooting a freezer unit, check to see what the temperature of the freezer is; it should be 0 degrees Fahrenheit or colder.
+- If you’re troubleshooting a freezer unit, check to see what the internal temperature is; it should be 0 degrees Fahrenheit or colder.

 If you’re unsure about how to complete the above steps, here are more details.
-If you suspect the problem is an obstruction in the water line, unplug your refrigerator/freezer or the freestanding ice maker and move it away from the wall to give you room to see if the line is really the reason that the ice maker is not making ice.
-You'll need to close the water line which is done using a valve located at the back of your refrigerator.
-At this point you will disconnect the water line from your appliance, then check for kinks in the line or lumps of ice—anything that could be obstructing water flow.
-Straighten the line or allow the ice in the water line to melt before connecting it back up to the refrigerator.
+If you suspect the problem is an obstruction in the water line, unplug your refrigerator/freezer or the freestanding ice maker and move it away from the wall.
+This will give you room to see if the line is really the reason that the ice maker is not making ice.
+You'll need to close the water line using the valve located at the back of the unit.
+Then disconnect the water line from your appliance and check it for kinks or lumps of ice—anything that could be obstructing water flow.
+Straighten the line and allow any ice in it to melt before connecting it again to the refrigerator.

-In the event the water line isn't the problem, a clogged water filter could be the reason the ice maker stopped working.
-Read the manufacturer's instructions to determine the right filter for your appliance and change according to instructions.
+If the water line isn't the problem, a clogged water filter could be the reason the ice maker stopped working.
+Read the manufacturer's instructions to determine the right filter for your appliance, and change it according to the instructions.

-If despite your efforts your ice maker is still not working, it could be something more serious.
+If, despite your efforts, your ice maker is still not working, the problem could be something more complicated.
 In this case, give Mr. Appliance a call at 888.998.2011 or schedule an appointment online.
 Our ice maker repair services are speedy and reliable.